 Machine translation is ready to support different providers of the translations, but as it's currently an experimental feature only Google Translate is currently available.

 The machine translation hint in a response will contain the

 property describe whith machine translation provider was used.
 If

 request is used, it is required to give attributions to this provider anywhere the

 If you're interested in this feature and have another provider in mind send us an e-mail at email@example.com to see what we can do.

-If the attribution for Google Translate is included in a field your system must comply with the HTML Markup Requirements found at https://cloud.google.com/translate/markup and the attribution requirements found at https://cloud.google.com/translate/attribution.
+If the provider is Google Translate your system must comply with the HTML Markup Requirements found at https://cloud.google.com/translate/markup and the attribution requirements found at https://cloud.google.com/translate/attribution.

 If the provider is Dyanic Routing, please contact Contentor for information regarding attributions for your system.